philipperemy/n-beats/README.md

 Jupyter notebook: [NBeats.ipynb](examples/NBeats.ipynb): `make run-jupyter`.

-Here is a toy example on how to use this model:
+Here is a toy example on how to use this model (train and predict):

-- train
-- predict

 ```python
 import numpy as np